Boss Radio and the Hallmark of Quality:

 One of the stories I have told before revolves around the original studios that Mr. Pierson had set up on board the ship, which were designed to operate from an automated tape system.
 I was fairly new in radio at that time and was not quite sure how such an arrangement would work.
 When Ron O'Quinn came on board, he immediately did not like the idea of working in a studio set up in this manner and urged that we instead install turntables and a manual operating console in a traditional studio design, which in fact is what we wound up doing.
 When the seas were rough however, this proved to be somewhat of a problem, which I would guess was also true on some of the other pirate ships.
 We often had to weigh down the pick-up arms on the turntables, just to keep the needle from lifting out of the grooves of the records when the ship was rocking back and forth.
 To do this, we often used some of those monstrously large English (old) pennies, sometimes stacking up two or three of them at a time.
 It didn't always work however and sometimes the needle would literally fly off the records, which of course tended to mess up the songs that were playing at the time.
 Once when the water was especially rough, I remember being tossed around so much I was literally thrown out of the chair that we used in the studio.
 In the years since those experiences, I have seen many radio stations employ the use of tape devices, instead of record (or ‘disc’) playing machines and have often wondered if perhaps we would not have been better off using Don's original studio design, instead of re-wiring everything to suit our personal tastes.

-Rick Randall wiring up the studio Rick Randall with a transmitter Rick Randall in the studio
+Rick Randall wiring up the studio Rick Randall with a transmitter Rick Randall or Patrick Starling in the studio

-Three shots of Rick Randall taken from a television report about Swinging Radio England.
-Left to right: wiring up the studio, in the transmitter room and on the air.
+Three shots taken from a television report about Swinging Radio England.
+Left to right: Rick Randall wiring up the studio, Rick in the transmitter room and possibly Rick on the air, although engineer Patrick Starling thinks this photo might be of him.
 Many thanks to Rick for providing these screen-grabs.

 While I was the first to join Radio England and our sister station, I was also the first to leave, returning to America toward the end of the summer of 1966 to make a fresh start at completing my college education, something that had been interrupted in previous years by my military enlistment.
 In the years that followed, I worked in radio stations in a half dozen states, eventually settling in Florida, where I am now involved in operations with a national broadcast, satellite and cable television network.
 I often wondered what ever had happened to our stations in England and how they had met their demise, as well as all of the other pirates who were challenging the established radio programming of that era.
 It was quite astonishing only just a few years ago to learn, primarily through the internet, that the pirate tradition has somehow managed to survive and remain a part of the history of broadcasting in the UK, as well as in Europe.
 As the original Radio England and Britain Radio presenters prepare for a reunion this year to remember our brief invasion there 40 years ago, we share a vivid recollection of an experience like none other in our varied and diverse careers.
 There has never been anything like that episode in American broadcast history, and it is a safe bet, there never will.”